Operator algebras for higher rank analysis and their application to factorial languages: Introduction

 \subsection{Structure of the paper}

 Apart from Section \ref{S:pre} on preliminaries and Section \ref{S:que} on future directions, the paper is split in three parts.
 In Sections \ref{S:pol eq}--\ref{S:CNP-rep} we give the description of the CNP-relations.
 Sections \ref{S:regular}--\ref{S:hrg} concern connections with the literature.
 In Section \ref{S:mfl} we apply our results to a new class of C*-algebras arising from factorial languages.
 We proceed to the discussion of our results.
+The reader is addressed to Section \ref{Ss:not} for notation on $\bZ_+^N$ that we will be using.